 Most people don’t worry about what they eat.
-However, an allergy to food is serious and potentially life-threatening.
-Reactions can occur without warning, are alarming and uncomfortable.
+However, food allergies are serious and potentially life-threatening.
+Allergic reactions to food can occur without warning, are alarming and uncomfortable.
 Allergic reactions can range from mild reactions to anaphylactic shock which can lead to death.
 Even trace exposure to these food allergens may be fatal.

 Food allergy symptoms may include:

 - Shortness of breath, coughing, wheezing, trouble swallowing, swelling of tongue and lips